What if you’re trying to download an app or game, only to have the Google Play Store stuck with a download pending error?

 4. Check Your Phone Storage Space

-Another reason for Google Play Store gets stuck at the “download pending” error is the lack of storage space on your Android device.
+Another reason for Google Play Store getting stuck at the “download pending” error is the lack of storage space on your Android device.

 Your phone will show you a warning notification regarding low storage space when you try to download an app or game.
 However, you can manually check the storage space on your device by heading over to Settings > Storage.